Integrate Security Audit with Bitbucket Pipelines

 You can integrate API Security Audit in Atlassian Bitbucket Pipelines through a custom pipe REST API Static Security Testing.

 You must have an account in 42Crunch Platform that the pipe in Bitbucket Pipelines can use to access Security Audit.
-If you do not yet have an account, click here to sign up.

 For more details on Bitbucket Pipelines, see Bitbucket documentation.